MikeTaylor/dumbass-news/doc/dev.md

 ### Configuration

 `config.go` defines the configuration structure and the JSON file format that is used to load it, and provides the `readConfig` function used by the main routine.
-The configuration file format is described in [the top-level README](../README.md).
+The configuration file format [is described separately](config.md).

 ### Server